bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # running service &lt;string&gt; : service

 Returns the running service object matching the name provided.
+The service name must be passed between double quotes (e.g. "BESClient").
+On Debian, Raspbian, Ubuntu, AIX, HP-UX and Solaris, the inspector only works for BigFix services.
+The BigFix service names are: BESClient, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.

 # samp &lt;string&gt; of &lt;string&gt; : html